Immigration detainee makes desperate call for help from inside California facility

-SAN DIEGO (Border Report) — At least 16 detainees and eight employees have tested positive for the coronavirus inside the Otay Mesa Detention Center located less than a mile from the Calofornia-Mexico border.
+SAN DIEGO (Border Report) — At least 16 detainees and eight employees have tested positive for the coronavirus inside the Otay Mesa Detention Center located less than a mile from the California-Mexico border.

 No other detention facility of its kind has more.